People at work are thirsting for context, yearning to know that what they do contributes to a larger whole.

 Understanding Opportunities and Threats

 There are many tools and techniques to help understand the opportunities for the future state.
 Some of these techniques include the SWOT analysis and TOWS strategic options matrix, which can help develop a plan for the future so that the business can survive and thrive in the long run.

-The SWOT and TOWS analysis is meant to be used together.
+The SWOT and TOWS analysis are meant to be used together.
 The SWOT analysis (Figure 4) is used to identify the strengths, weaknesses, opportunities, and threats related to the current business situation.